openstack/heat/doc/source/template_guide/hot_spec.rst

    resource and the resource is not managed by Heat.
 This is not possible to update that attribute.
 Also resource won't be deleted by heat when stack is deleted.

+condition
+    Condition for the resource.
+Which decides whether to create the resource or not.
+    This attribute is optional.

+    Note: Support ``condition`` for resource is added in the Newton version.

 Depending on the type of resource, the resource block might include more resource specific data.